ruiany/DATA-598-WI20-week-5/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of mycompedium is to ...
+The goal of mycompedium is to complete the in-class activity of week 5.

 ## Installation